syahiramzar/mybloodindex_project/README.md

 ## Objective

 MOH Malaysia releases public data regarding blood donation index everyday.
-Thus, this project aims to utilize those data by preparing charts and reports for the public to view easily using Telegram automated bot.
+Thus, the goal of this project is to utilize those data by preparing charts and reports for the public to view easily using Telegram automated bot.
+Using Apache Airflow, a data pipeline workflow was created with custom operators that perform tasks such as extract and transform data, generate data visualizations, upload into s3 bucket and blast a notification Telegram users (in group).
+The telegram bot will be ran 24/7, while the data will be refreshed at 10:00AM (MYT) everyday.

 ## Architecture